Individual Supervised Research

 - Final papers shall be due no later than one week following the last day on which final exams are scheduled.
 The faculty advisor may establish an earlier deadline for the submission of the final paper, provided that deadline is clearly communicated to the student at the outset of the semester.

-Below is the form to request enrollment in Independent Research.
+Below is the form to request enrollment in Individual Supervised Research.
 The form should be completed and returned to the Office of Admissions and Student Records.